 So as well as an opportunity, you’re also presented with a challenge.
 On one hand, the development team produces, consciously or otherwise, all the metrics and data which is needed by management to plan and forecast a web project.
 But how can they turn that data into a format which management needs to forecast and plan?
 Today, I’m going to answer that question for you.

-Recently, we finalized an bug tracking integration with Asana, who transform data and metrics in to beautiful dashboards, dashboards which can present all kinds of information, able to be consumed or presented at a glance.
-The browser screenshot below, gives a great overview of what’s on offer.
+Recently, we finalized a bug tracking integration with Asana, who transform data and metrics into beautiful dashboards, dashboards which can present all kinds of information, able to be consumed or presented at a glance.
+The browser screenshot below gives a great overview of what’s on offer.